P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 </details>

 > [!CAUTION]
-> This repository has jokes in commit messages and source by a developer(and a little contributor).
+> This repository has jokes in commit messages and sources by a developer(and a little contributor).
-> If you want to introduce an anti-cheat plugin with high detection rate, **please do not use this plugin.**
+> If you want to introduce an anti-cheat plugin with a high detection rate, **please do not use this plugin.**

 > [!WARNING] **With this plugin, DetectOPM will run +4 timers at the same time.
 > In other words, it may consume a certain amount of RAM or CPU, so please use a server with specifications.**